sneha-balamurali/fpga/projects/led_control_gpio.md

 - channel for write transactions
 - channel for read transactions

-By separating them, AXI allows both to occur in parallel because they can happen at the same time.[^1]
+By separating them, AXI allows both to occur in parallel because they can happen at the same time.

 ### Write path:
 - The manager provides a target address on the Write Address (AW) channel which is used by the subordinate to decide where the data is recieved.[^1]